SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/def.md

 The `def` keyword is followed by the function name, its arguments enclosed in parentheses (separated by commas if there are more than one), and a colon.

-The `return` statement passes the specified result as the output of the function.
+The `return` statement is needed to make the function provide output.
-The lack of a `return` and a `return` followed by nothing both cause the function to return the value `None`.
+The lack of a `return`, or `return` followed by nothing, causes the function to return the value `None`.

 After it is defined, the function is invoked using its name and specifying the arguments in parentheses, in the same order as in its definition.